mobilemind/PENS/PENS_v2.0.0_Draft.md

 | alerts               | No       | Character string                                      | 6.2.16      |
 | vendor-data          | No       | Character string                                      | 6.2.17      |

-ASSUMPTIONS/NOTES:
+>ASSUMPTIONS/NOTES:
+>
 >1.
 The authoring tool has a method for sending the messages/password to the
->   target system URL; automatic discovery of the package by LMSs is out of
+>   target system URL; automatic discovery of the package by an LMS is out of
 >   scope.
 >2.
 Messages/passwords are sent as clear text; encryption and security issues
 >   are out of scope.